Get to know us: Doctoral student Taina Kalliomäki

 a) Certified copies* of degree diplomas and a transcript of completed courses, together with a translation of these if the original documents are not in Finnish, Swedish or English.
 Transcripts of study records for B.Sc. and M.Sc. degrees in English, Finnish or Swedish.

-b) Proof of proficiency in Finnish, Swedish or English if the applicant is not a native speaker of, or educated in, any of these languages.
+b) Proof of proficiency in Finnish, Swedish or English if the applicant is not exempted from the language test requirement.
 Please check the English language requirements under the headline "Required language proficiency".

 Degrees awarded by a higher education institution outside Finland: